 As Donald Trump prepares to be inaugurated as the 45th president of the United States, Maclean’s is answering any and all questions you may have about the whys and wherefores of the pomp and circumstance.
 Read more answers from our FAQ series.

 Do presidents have to swear in on a Bible?
 No—but the list of those who haven’t is pretty short.

 Theodore Roosevelt didn’t have a Bible when he was sworn in as president in 1901, though his inauguration was less than celebratory; after all, President William McKinley was shot a week earlier and died of his wounds on Sept.
 14. (Roosevelt was sworn in as the new president later that day in Buffalo, N.Y.)

-John Adams, the 10th president of the United States, also didn’t swear on a Bible for his inauguration but rather he took the oath on a book of law.
+John Quincy Adams*, the sixth president of the United States, also didn’t swear on a Bible for his inauguration but rather he took the oath on a book of law.
 It is also worth noting that Adams also broke tradition by being the first president sworn in while wearing long trousers and not knee breeches.